Let’s start with a quick story, one that for many years I couldn’t reveal because it was embarrassing.

 Legally, you can request proof of how a debt collection company came up with the amount they claim you owe.
 Upon request, collection agencies need to provide a complete breakdown of your past monthly payments, illustrating where each cent of the monthly payment was distributed.
 By the time the original creditor writes off a debt and sells it to a collection agency, unauthorized charges may have been tacked onto the balance.
 As result, collection agencies can’t prove the debt is valid after it gets disputed using the Fair Credit Billing Act.
 A person can request the last six-years worth of monthly statements and a breakdown of how each statement was calculated, which most likely won’t get produced.
 But it’s a collection agency’s legal obligation to maintain complete and accurate records.

 Here’s what the FCBA law says: The purpose of the FCBA “is to protect consumers from unfair billing practices and to provide a mechanism for addressing billing errors in ‘open end’ credit accounts, such as credit card or charge card accounts.”

-Why did this creditor agree to stop collection on the debt and remove it from all credit reports?
+Why did this creditor agree to stop collection on over $10,000 in debt?

 The collection agency could not provide: